pytorch/vision/docs/source/feature_extraction.rst

   with a specific task in mind.
 For example, passing a hierarchy of features to a Feature Pyramid Network with object detection heads.

-Torchvision provides two helpers for doing feature extraction. :class:`IntermediateLayerGetter` is easy to understand and effective.
+Torchvision provides two utilities for doing feature extraction. :class:`IntermediateLayerGetter` is easy to understand and effective.
 That said, it only allows coarse control over which features are extracted, and makes some assumptions about the layout of the input module. :func:`build_feature_graph_net` is far more